-The MHA will provide the name, address, and phone of the contact for the MHAs in the jurisdiction to which they wish to move.
-If there is more than one PHA with jurisdiction over the area to which the family wishes to move, the MHA will advise the family that the family selects the receiving PHA and notify the initial PHA of which receiving PHA was selected.
-The MHA will provide the family with contact information for all of the receiving PHAs that serve the area.
+The tenant will provide the name, address, and phone of the contact for the PHA on the Portability Request form for the jurisdiction to which they wish to move.
+If there is more than one PHA with jurisdiction over the area to which the family wishes to move, the MHA will inform the family that the family selects the receiving PHA and notify the initial PHA of which receiving PHA was selected.
 The MHA will not provide any additional information about receiving PHAs in the area.
 The MHA will further inform the family that if the family prefers not to select the receiving PHA, the initial PHA will select the receiving PHA on behalf of the family.
 In this case, the MHA will not provide the family with information for all receiving PHAs in the area.